Tucker's lemma: Proofs

 The first proofs were non-constructive, by way of contradiction.

 Later, constructive proofs were found, which also supplied algorithms for finding the complementary edge.
 Basically, the algorithms are path-based: they start at a certain point or edge of the triangulation, then go from simplex to simplex according to prescribed rules, until it is not possible to proceed any more.
 It can be proved that the path must end in a simplex which contains a complementary edge.

 An easier proof of Tucker's lemma uses the more general Ky Fan lemma, which has a simple algorithmic proof.

 The following description illustrates the algorithm for $n=2$.
-Note that in this case $B_n$ is a disc and there are 4 possible labels: $-2, -1, 1, 2$, like the figure at the top-right.
+Note that in this case $B_n$ is a disk and there are 4 possible labels: $-2, -1, 1, 2$, like the figure at the top-right.

 Start outside the ball and consider the labels of the boundary vertices.
 Because the labeling is an odd function on the boundary, the boundary must have both positive and negative labels: